Improving the World: Through a Child’s Eyes

 $33 gives one person their sight back.

 I’m an 11-year old girl.
-I partnered with CBM last year to open one person’s eyes.
-This year I helped three people.
-Next year I want to help five people.
+I partnered with CBM in 2018 to open one person’s eyes.
+Last year I helped three people.
+This year I want to help five people.

 Will you join me?